soapbox-pub/rebased/docs/config.md

 * `enabled`: Enables proxying of remote media to the instance’s proxy
 * `base_url`: The base URL to access a user-uploaded file.
 Useful when you want to proxy the media files via another host/CDN fronts.
 * `proxy_opts`: All options defined in `Pleroma.ReverseProxy` documentation, defaults to `[max_body_length: (25*1_048_576)]`.
+* `whitelist`: List of domains to bypass the mediaproxy

 ## :gopher
 * `enabled`: Enables the gopher interface